736B796E6574/msp-2/README.md

 The app has 3 main screens as listed below;

--The pre-game screen: Hosting the logo, rules and button to begin game.
+- The pre-game screen: Hosting the logo, rules and button to begin game.

--The game screen: Hosting the game-board, timer and move counter.
+- The game screen: Hosting the game-board, timer and move counter.

--The post-game screen: Displaying the performance stats and a button to restart the app.
+- The post-game screen: Displaying the performance stats and a button to restart the app.

 ### Navigation